DaHuKx/EmbleemsBot/README.md

 # EmbleemsBot
- Needed a programm to Mailing my Photoshop Product in VK.
+ Needed a program to Mailing my Photoshop Product in VK.
 So, I made this Bot